migrainez/KGCR/README.md

-# KRCL
+# KGCR

 This is our Pytorch implementation for the paper:

-Knowledge Graph Rationale Contrastive Learning for Recommendation
+Knowledge Graph Collaborative Signal-driven Rationalization for Recommendation